macitac/portfolio/README.md

 Master thesis - Robotics and AI
 - I am currently writing my master thesis in robotics and AI.
 In collaboration with Shanghai University I will be utalizing deep learning models to train a humanoid robot to imitate human motions.
 I expect to learn a lot within reinforcement and imitation learning as well as softwares and languages such as ROS, isaac gym and C++

-Bachelor Thesis - Using machine learning models as well as macroeconomic features to improve house price prediction models
+Bachelor Thesis - Using machine learning models as well as macroeconomic features to improve house price prediction models [https://github.com/macitac/portfolio/blob/main/C-Uppsats.pdf]
 - My Bachelor thesis revolved around trying to optimize a prediction model for house prices.
 Previous works put a lot of effort into hyperparameter tuning and model optimization.
 Me and my thesis partner instead wanted to explore the impact of the actual features put into the prediction model.
 Using a combination of different macroeconomic features we managed to significantly improve the house price prediction model.

+Deepfake detection using Convolutional neural networks [https://github.com/macitac/portfolio/blob/main/Deepfake%20Image%20Detection.pdf]
+- Developed two different convolutional neural networks in pytorch, comparing and evaluating them on the task of detecting deepfaked vs real images.
+- Created one model from scratch and compared its performance to a model utalizing transfer learning from the Densenet121 model.

+Evaluating predictive performance of Bayesian regression models [https://github.com/macitac/portfolio/blob/main/Evaluating%20predictive%20performance%20of%20Bayesian%20regression%20models.pdf]
+- Developed and implemented hierarchical regression models using rstan.
+Again using data for house price predictions, but exploring Bayesian methods instead of machine learning.

 ### Skills
 - R: For the majority of my education, I have been using R for statistical analyis, visualization etc making me very comfortable in this programming language.